 However, the vaginal discharge should not smell and your vagina or the area around it should not be itchy, red or sore.
 If you have a discharge that has a strong fishy odour, you may have a bacterial infection.

-Here are some Dos and Don’ts for your vagina:
+Here are some Dos and Don’ts for your vagina and feminine hygiene:

 A healthy diet for healthy vagina: Keeping your diet in check is essential for a healthy vagina.
 Certain foods like yogurt help in preventing yeast infection.

 Practice safe sex: Using condoms while having sex prevents the spread of Sexually Transmitted Diseases (STDs), Human Immunodeficiency Virus (HIV), genital herpes, etc.